klapzL/random-RabbitMQ-app/README.md

 # random-RabbitMQ-app

-This is a FastAPI application that integrates with RabbitMQ for message passing.
-The application showcases an example of asynchronous communication using aio-pika.
+This is a `FastAPI` application that integrates with `RabbitMQ` for message passing.
+The application showcases an example of asynchronous communication using `aio-pika`.
 ## Features

 - **FastAPI Backend**